Table of content:

 Microsoft Word: Manuscripts prepared in Microsoft Word must have one file format or be converted into a single file before submission.
 When preparing manuscripts in Microsoft Word, the ASEJ Microsoft Word template file must be used.
-Graphics (schemes, figures, etc.) must be inserted in the main text after the paragraph of its first citation.
+Graphics (schemes, figures, etc.) must be inserted in the main text.
 All text and metadata identifying the authors should be removed before submission.

 A cover letter must be included with each manuscript submission and should contain the full author names and affiliations, e-mails and further details about identifying text removed from the manuscript.
 It should explain why the content of the paper is significant, placing the findings in the context of existing work and why it fits the scope of the Journal.
 ASEJ requires that the Authors clearly indicate that neither the manuscript nor any parts of its content are currently under consideration or published in another journal.
 The names of proposed and excluded reviewers should be provided in the submission system, not in the cover letter.